solita/solita.github.com/_posts/2020-12-05-data-quality-with-r.md

 don’t work as expected.
 But in 95% of the cases you can write R code instead of SQL, which usually saves me a lot of time.

-For instance, if I want to calculate how many observations there in a table and group the result by a column I can use `dplyr` code on a database table:
+For instance, if I want to calculate how many observations there are in a table and group the result by a column I can use `dplyr` code on a database table:

     library(tidyverse) ## dplyr is included in the package tidyverse